Internal Cash Controls for Small Businesses: 19 Best Practices

 When a check is “payable to cash,” it means that any person holding the check can encash it in the bank.
 While this is convenient, the risk of the check being stolen and used by an unauthorized person increases dramatically.
 To avoid such an instance, specify the payee’s name in the check, like “Pay to the Order of Vendor Company,” so that only authorized personnel of the vendor company can encash or deposit it.

-2. Let the Owner Review Supporting Documents Before Signing Checks
+3. Have the Owner Review Supporting Documents Before Signing Checks

 Let’s say that you’ve already written a check and then noticed that you made an error, or the vendor says that they prefer online payments.
 Before putting the check aside, write the word VOID on the face of the check so that it cannot be reused.
 Alternatively, you can mutilate the check by tearing it partially.
 If you generally keep paper copies of the checks issued, place the voided check with the other checks so that you can see that all checks are accounted for easily.

-6. Establish a Petty Cash Fund for Small & Incidental Expenses
+7. Establish a Petty Cash Fund for Small & Incidental Expenses

 A petty cash fund can cover expenses that are too small to write a check for.
 Having a petty cash fund in place also speeds up the reimbursement process in case employees pay work-related expenses out of pocket.
+In a small business, petty cash can be extremely helpful, especially if there are expenses that are too small to request cash disbursement.

-7. Review Expense Reimbursement Requests Before Payment
+8. Review Expense Reimbursement Requests Before Payment

 When employees or managers go on an official business trip, they must submit a report detailing the expenses related to the travel along with the receipts.
-The owner should review the report and check if the expenses are within allowed limits.
+The owner should review the report and check if the expenses are within the allowed limits.
 For example, let’s assume that company policy on travel and representation expenses states that hotel accommodation should be a maximum of $150 per night.
 If the actual hotel expense is $170, you should only reimburse $150.

 6 General Cash Controls for Small Businesses